Title IX and Non-Discrimination Notice

-Hoosier Academies (the “School”) does not discriminate on the basis of a protected class including but not limited to race, color, national origin, age, religion, disability or sex (including sexual stereotype nonconformity), in the programs or activities which it operates or the employment therein or admission thereto.
+Hoosier Academies (the “School”) does not discriminate on the basis of a protected class including but not limited to race, color, national origin, age, religion, disability or sex (including sexual stereotype nonconformity) and provides equal access to the Boy Scouts and other designated youth groups.
 The School strictly adheres to all non-discrimination and anti-harassment laws and does not tolerate acts of harassment.

 Kori Williamson, MSW, LSW Family Coordinator, Title IX Coordinator

 Indianapolis, IN 46226For further information on notice of non-discrimination, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.